 The Eastern Hillcrest Bikeways project consists of separated bikeways and buffered bike lanes on University Avenue from Ninth Avenue to Normal Street, and on Normal Street from University Avenue to Lincoln Avenue.
 The project also includes shared lane markings and traffic calming features on Lincoln Avenue from Normal Street to Georgia Street.
 A southbound connection

-Avenue, and painted bike lanes on Robinson Avenue from Richmond Street or
+Avenue, and painted bike lanes on Robinson Avenue from Herbert Street to Park Boulevard.

 Separated bikeways are protected from vehicle lanes by a vertical element such as raised medians, on-street parking, or bollards, and provide a degree of safety desired by people who are interested in biking for transportation, but are concerned about the safety of riding with vehicle traffic.
 Buffered bike lanes are conventional bike lanes combined with a painted buffer that increases the distance between people on bikes and the adjacent motor vehicle travel lane and/or parking lane.

 The project incorporates traffic calming measures and improvements for people walking, such as high-visibility crosswalks, mid-block crossings, curb extensions, traffic circles, and traffic signal enhancements.
 The project also includes a new promenade along Normal Street between University Avenue and Washington Street.
 The Normal Street Promenade is a community-driven concept that is being developed jointly with the City of San Diego.
 More information on the Normal Street Promenade can be found on the project’s fact sheet.